Skip to contents

 • n_bootstrap: number of bootstrap samples used

 • RXX: Correlation matrix of all the predictor variables against each other.
+Not available for logistic regression.

 • RXY: Correlation values of the predictor variables against the outcome variable.
+Not available for logistic regression.

 Details